COVID-19 CULTURAL Resources

 > Peak Experience Lab has an article about empathetic audience engagement during the crisis.

-> The Museum Computer Network is compiling and updating a list of virtual resources and online collections from around the globe to help sites during the crisis.
+> Museum Computer Network has compiled a list of virtual resources and online collections from around the globe to help sites during the crisis.

 > Cuseum has a page of coronavirus resources.